 Jonathan joined Watsi on July 1st, 2013.
-Two years ago, Jonathan became the 3240th member to automatically support a new Watsi patient every month.
-Since then, 2,811 more people have become monthly donors!
-Jonathan's most recent donation traveled 8,800 miles to support Sovann, 62-year-old rice farmer from Cambodia, to fund mobility restoring hip surgery.
+5 other people also joined Watsi on that day!
+Jonathan's most recent donation traveled 8,800 miles to support Thea, a dad-of-three from Cambodia, to fund a hip replacement surgery.

 Sovann is a 62-year-old rice farmer from Kampongcham province.
 His wife passed away many years ago, so he now lives with his oldest son and his family.
 He likes to take care of his grandchildren and help make improvements in their house.
 He also likes to make time for traveling to different pagodas.
 Four months ago, Sovann started to feel pain in his right hip.
 The pain grew until he could not walk without support or move his legs well.
 He traveled three hours to come to Children's Surgical Centre (CSC) for treatment, where doctors found that he had developed necrosis of the hip.
 Now, doctors will perform a total hip replacement.
 Once he has fully recovered, he will be able to walk easily again and will not feel any more pain.
 He will be able to return to work and caring for his family.
 The surgery will cost $539 and Sovann needs your support.